KHEngineering/RoboRio/faq/java.md

 ---

-##How Can I see live Program Output in Eclipse?
+##Can I see live Program Output in Eclipse?

 Yes.
 Use the RioLog Viewer.